jeffijoe/awilix/README.md

 * `PROXY` is more descriptive, and makes for more readable tests; when unit testing your classes/functions without using Awilix, you don't have to worry about parameter ordering like you would with `CLASSIC`.
+* Performance-wise, `CLASSIC` is _slightly_ faster because it only reads the dependencies from the constructor/function _once_ (when `asClass`/`asFunction` is called), whereas accessing dependencies on the Proxy _may_ incur slight overhead for each resolve.
+* **`CLASSIC` will not work when your code is minified!** It reads the function signature to determine what dependencies to inject.
+Minifiers will usually mangle these names.

 Here's an example outlining the testability points raised.